-Corporate Finance Fellows Program-Founded by Intel
+Corporate Finance Fellows Program, founded by Intel

-The McCombs Corporate Finance Fellows Program, which was founded through collaboration between the McCombs School and Intel, provides opportunities for MBA students to gain experience in the application of finance tools and methods to corporate finance problems.
+The McCombs Corporate Finance Fellows Program, which was founded through collaboration between the McCombs School and Intel, provides opportunities for students to gain experience in the application of finance tools and methods to corporate finance problems.
 The program enables students to work in teams on real world projects with representatives from Intel and other corporate partners.

 McCombs School finance faculty and executives from the corporate sponsors jointly oversee the projects that the students work on in the practicum courses.
 The project work is augmented during each semester with lectures by faculty and sponsors on selected finance topics.
 At the end of each semester, each team presents their findings to sponsor company management at a company location.

 This opportunity is open to all first-year MBA students and undergraduate Juniors.
 For the summer internship component, students must have a permanent right to work in the U.S. (no sponsors, no exceptions).
 Interested students must submit a letter of interest, a completed application, and a resume.